 While many aspects of national history have received attention, the activities, accomplishments and contributions of the commercial sector have largely gone unnoticed.
-This is a gap that the University of Auckland Business History Project has addressed.
-By researching and writing the stories of the entrepreneurs and firms that contributed to our rich commercial heritage, the project has inspired and educated another generation.
+This is a gap that the University of Auckland Business History Project addressed.
+By researching and writing the stories of the entrepreneurs and firms that contributed to our rich commercial heritage, the project inspired and educated another generation.

 The Business Wall - Sir Owen G Glenn building

 The Business Wall, located on Level 0 of the University of Auckland Business School's Sir Owen G Glenn Building, was completed in December 2008.
 The 50m-long installation presents students with a visual celebration of New Zealand's enterprise culture, from the first Māori-European contact and colonisation to the sophisticated South Pacific nation of today.

 In a series of illuminated panels, the Wall documents the transformations resulting from technological innovation, advances in knowledge and the globalisation of business.

 Featuring companies active in a range of industries - from DB Breweries, Farmers Trading Company and Zespri to Tait Electronics, Fletcher Construction and AJ Hackett - it charts New Zealand's evolution into a land of confident, creative enterprises making their mark on the world stage.

 City of Enterprise: Perspectives on Auckland Business History

 Key scholars from New Zealand and overseas gathered and produced the book “City of Enterprise: Perspectives on Auckland Business History” by Auckland University Press in March 2006.